Sports and PE Premium

 How are we monitoring the impact of the School PE and Sport funding?

-The development of School PE and Sport provision is included in our school
+The development of School PE and Sport provision and health and well-being is included in our school

 • Attainment and achievement in PE is recorded.
 Children receive a detailed written PE report annually.